Pixel74/Python-Rubik-s-Cube-Scramble/README.md

 ## Project status

 The project is currently in development.
 Things to be added included:

--load_csv function.
+- Load_csv function.
--Improvements in GUI.
+- Improvements in GUI.
--Optimization (proposal explained below)
+- Optimization (proposal explained below)
--Support for 2x2 and 4x4 cubes, as well as custom title colors.
+- Support for 2x2 and 4x4 cubes, as well as custom title colors.
--Executable file.
+- Executable file.
--Requirements file.
+- Requirements file.

 ## Screenshots